mhaidarhanif/rewinds/README.md

 Legends:

-- 🧰 means it's required or should not be changed
+- 🧰 = required or should not be changed
-- 🧩 means it's optional or interchangeable
+- 🧩 = optional or interchangeable
-- 🎉 means it's 3rd party service or platform
+- 🎉 = 3rd party service or platform
-- 🚧 means it's still not there yet or still in development.
+- 🚧 = still not there yet or still in development

-Included in Rewinds, also for recommendation.
+Already setup in Rewinds and some are for alternatives:

 - Core
   - [Node.js](https://nodejs.org) 🧰